Sight Test Information

 Help towards the cost of your glasses

-Whilst the supply and repair of glasses is essentially a private arrangement between the patient and the optician, in certain circumstances NHS vouchers are made available by the Department of Health and Social Care, Family Practitioner Services, to help towards the cost.
+Whilst the supply and repair of glasses is essentially a private arrangement between the patient and the optician, in certain circumstances NHS vouchers are made available by Manx Care, Primary Care Services, to help towards the cost.
 These vouchers are available for children and other specified groups.
 Your optician can provide you with further information in relation to your eligibility for a voucher.

 Douglas and district

 - Gillian Sheard (Optometrists) Ltd